damienlethiec/after-le-wagon/README.md

 1. Then, if you're conviced and want to create native mobile apps for Android & iPhone, feel free to buy some [Full Stack courses] from Stephen Grider !
    :tada: They aren't very expensive, 10$ each.
+1. If you're not really into JavaScript, you can try some new things like [Jekyll], [Middleman] or [Hanami] (similar to Rails).

+### Tasty treats for Web developers

+I personally enjoy podcasts a lot.
+You can listen to them anywhere (bus, car etc...), there a plenty of them and it's a great way to be aware of the trends while being busy doing something else.

+1. One of them is [Syntax], by Wes Bos & Scott Tolinski, creator of [LevelUpTuts], a cool dude too.
+Their show is so funny and you learn a lot of things about pretty much all.
+1. [Le Ruby Nouveau] is a more classic one but it's nice too.
+Oh and they have a [Slack] too, join it.
+As my Grand Ma always says: the more Ruby Devs, the better ! :muscle:
+1. [The Web Ahead], didn't listened to it yet but some people recommended it to me, so it's probably nice.

 ## Other important resources